cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ~~~

 The output of this procedure is a signature share.
 Each signer then sends
-these shares back to the collector; see {{encode-sig-share}} for encoding
-recommendations.
-Each signer MUST delete the nonce and corresponding commitment
+these shares back to the collector.
+Each signer MUST delete the nonce and
-after this round completes.
+corresponding commitment after this round completes.

 Upon receipt from each Signer, the Coordinator MUST validate the input
 signature using DeserializeElement.
 If validation fails, the Coordinator MUST abort